stackbit-projects/incredible-pluto-444d8/content/pages/posts/fox-village-in-japan.md

 ---
-title: Top Ten Courses For A Career Pivot Into Sales
+title: Top Five Courses For A Career Pivot Into Sales
 subtitle: >-
   Thinking of pivoting your career path?
 Check out these top five courses for a career path pivot into sales!